trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/DynamicSOQLRecipes.md

 ### `simpleDynamicSOQLQuery()` → `List<Account>`

-demonstrates a simple dynamic SOQL query where the query is defined in Apex
+demonstrates a simple dynamic SOQL query where the query is defined in Apex Note: This method has a false-positive PMD warning.
+Our Query does not include any input parameters so SOQL Injection is not possible.

 #### Return